MBDP-bioinformatics-courses/MBDP_Metagenomics_2026/Practicals/README.md

 Open an interactive session on Puhti with RStudio for 4h using the default settings; alternatively, use the small queue with 4 MB of memory, 4 cores, no NVMe, and 4h time.

+Open a new R script file and name it 04_TAXONOMY.R

 Load the mia, miaViz and ggplot2 packages and set your working directory.

 ```r